larammerce/docs/8.x/getting-started/contributing.md

 ### Conclusion

-In this document, the larammerce team has done its best to share a brief introduction of Larammerce, as well as how to participate in it, as well as user stories, and by example, how to assign a user story as well as how to perform tasks.
-To show you dear friends.
+how to contribute in developing or maintaining Larammerce.

-The following is a brief description of how to participate in larammerce.
+The following is a brief description of how to participate in Larammerce.

 #### Team rules: